 B. We see his anti-Semitism (41).
-"He will also invade the beautiful [KJV 'glorious'] land ["the Beautiful Land" is a reference to Israel].
-Many countries will fall, but Edom, Moab and the leaders of Ammon will be delivered from his hand."
+"He shall enter also into the glorious land [NIV, "the Beautiful Land," a reference to Israel], and many countries shall be overthrown..."
 The coming conflict will be horrible for the Jews.
-In fact, verse 45 reveals that the Antichrist will pitch his royal tents right in the midst of the Promised Land, "at the beautiful holy mountain."
+In fact, v 45 reveals that the Antichrist will pitch his royal tents right in the midst of the Promised Land.